 If you’re a certified teacher, you can make $3,000-$4,000 per month teaching at an international school.
 And remember that all your money is completely tax-free!

 A typical week in an international school is Saturday-Wednesday with Thursdays and Fridays off.
 Go figure.

 Looking for work at an international school in Saudi Arabia?
 These resources should help you find a job in no time:

-You’ll need a master’s degree if you want to teach at a university in Saudi Arabia, and likely a CELTA or TESOL certificate.
+You’ll need a master’s degree if you want to teach at a university or college in Saudi Arabia, and likely a CELTA or TESOL certificate.
 If you qualify for a university job you’ll receive a higher paycheck than you would at a private international school, starting from roughly $4,000.

 You’ll also have access to cutting-edge technologies and good supplies and support, and you may even get to help create the curriculum!

 Use The Saudi Network’s list of universities in Saudi Arabia to research which schools are hiring, and don’t be afraid to contact schools directly to see if they’re in need of an ESL teacher!